so1omon563/terraform-aws-s3/README.md

 - It is not possible to create an unencrypted S3 bucket with this module.
 This is by design.

+- This module does not support website configurations.
+For website option, look into using the [aws_s3_bucket_website_configuration](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/s3_bucket_website_configuration) resource directly.

+- This module does not currently support replication configuration.
+For replication options, look into using the [aws_s3_bucket_replication](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/s3_bucket_replication) resource directly.

 - Only 1 lifecycle rule can be created in this module.
 If additional rules are needed, bypass the `lifecycle_*` variables and use the `lifecycle` module directly, which will allow you to leverage `for_each` at the module level to pass in multiple rules.

 - It is only possible to use canned ACLs with this module at this time.

 - Can only specify simple logging directly in this module.
 Additional grants etc. can be used by bypassing the `s3_logging_bucket` variable and using the `logging` submodule instead.

+- Can not add object locking to existing buckets.
+This is largely a limitation of AWS, since it requires a token from AWS support.
+See [aws_s3_bucket_object_lock_configuration](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/s3_bucket_object_lock_configuration) for more information.

 ## Outputs problem